-In partnership with Oak Ridge, BAIHP prepared to instrument a zero energy home (ZEH) built by Loudon County (TN) HFH - their fourth (Figure 63).
-See description in the Technical Assistance section of this report under Habitat for Humanity, Tennessee, Loudon County.
+In partnership with Oak Ridge, BAIHP has instrumented two a zero energy homes (ZEH) built by Loudon County (TN) HFH in partnership with Oak Ridge National Laboratory.
+(Figure 77) See description in the Technical Assistance section of this report under Habitat for Humanity, Tennessee, Loudon County.